jensen/react-notes/README.md

 ## Props & State

-Once we enter the update phase of the lifecycle the component will re-render when the props change from it's parent or `setState()` is called.
+Once we enter the update phase of the lifecycle the component will re-render when the props change from its parent or `setState()` is called.

 If we are going to call `setState()` there are a few things we need to understand.